-For many couples, they may decide to separate prior to divorcing or, instead of going through a legal divorce.
+Pennsylvania law does not require spouses to gain court approval for a separation agreement.
+This means they can privately contract out the division of their estate.
+Many couples may decide to separate prior to or instead of going through a legal divorce.
 This can be to allow for an adjustment period for the family to settle into new living arrangements, amongst other reasons.

 Under Chapter 23, Section 3103 of the Pennsylvania Code, separation begins when you no longer behave as spouses.
-This can include no longer living together–though this is not required– or can be as simple as you no longer socialize and spend time with one another.
+This can include no longer living together–though this is not a requirement– or can be as simple as you no longer socializing and spending time with one another.

 A separation agreement is a legally-bound civil contract between spouses to resolve their personal matters including division of property, debts, custody, and child and spousal support.

 Though not required in full, a separation agreement may include:

 - Amount of child support to be paid and how often

 - Custody schedule

 - Who will remain at the marital residence

 - How to split finances and tax deductions for children